Movies

 And though the movie doesn't completely work, it solidifies Tom Holland as the best incarnation of Spider-Man.
 Holland's ability to translate emotion on screen — and more importantly the emotion of a 16-year-old — carries the movie past the finish line.
 Where the movie fails in development, he makes up for in performance.
 Without a doubt, he's a movie star.

 Far From Home isn't everything I hoped it would be.
-It's a middle tier entry in the franchise at best, but it does serve as a bridge between the past and the future of the MCU.
+It's a middle tier entry in the franchise at best, but it does serve as a bridge between the past and the of the MCU.
 Trust me, you're gonna want to stick around for the mid and post-credits scenes.
 Those scenes alone tell us what the MCU needs to do to continue working — it needs to break its own mold and start taking risks.

 ADVERTISEMENT